motoharu-gosuto/psvcd/README.md

 ## Installing cmake.

-Cmake is very useful crossplatform tool for generating makefiles/solutions etc.
+Cmake is very useful cross platform tool for generating makefiles/solutions etc.
 You can obtain installation from their web page.

 ## Generating solution.

-All you need is to navigate to src folder and execute generate.bat It will invoke cmake and generate MSVC 12 solution.
+All you need is to navigate to src folder and execute generate.bat.
+It will invoke cmake and generate MSVC 12 solution.
 If you want to use different version of MSVC - just change generator name that is specified in the bat.
 You can check generator names by calling cmake help.